jvm-graphics-labs/lwjgl-samples/README.md

 # lwjgl-samples

-Mirror of lwjgl 'samples' module, ready to use
+Mirror of lwjgl 'samples' module, ready to use: clone and run